 Virginia has laws for a lot of things.
 It is a felony to sell any amount of marijuana.
 It is a felony to possess hash.
+The only thing qualifying patients can legally possess is medical CBD (oil), as of March 2018.
 They even spend money arresting people with less than an ounce of marijuana.
 They even have mandatory minimums.
 Why would the state invest so much money in preventing its residents from having a harmless plant?
 Well, maybe because it has a lot of experience with growing marijuana.

 Virginia’s marijuana history

 Virginia has a long history of growing marijuana.
 In fact, the early American colony, Jamestown, made it a law that its citizens grow hemp.
 As time passed, more Virginia cities and towns use the law to encourage the cultivation of cannabis.
 By the formation of America, slave populations were being used to grow massive plantations of cannabis throughout Virginia.
 The crops were being turned into textiles for the American agricultural economy.